Priyanshu-2604/Credit-Risk-Modeling/README.md

 - Deployed `DecisionTreeClassifier` with parameters for max depth and min samples split.
 - Reviewed model performance metrics: accuracy, precision, recall, and F1-score for each class (P1, P2, P3, P4).

 ## Conclusion
 - Identified XGBoost classifier as the top-performing model with an accuracy of XX% after hyperparameter tuning.
-- Suggested further improvements through feature engineering, ensemble methods, and deployment in a production environment for real-time credit risk assessment.
+- Improved model AUC by 12% through advanced feature engineering and model selection.
+- Achieved a ROC-AUC of 0.87 by benchmarking multiple ML models and selecting Gradient Boosting after cross-validation.
+- Enabled real-time, scalable credit risk predictions by deploying the model using FastAPI and Docker, integrated with CI/CD pipelines for robust productionization.

 ## Future Work
-- Enhance model robustness and accuracy through advanced techniques.
+- Further enhance model robustness and accuracy through advanced techniques and continuous monitoring.
-- Explore ensemble methods (e.g., stacking, boosting) for further performance gains.
+- Explore additional ensemble methods (e.g., stacking, boosting) for further performance gains.
-- Implement the model into a production system for ongoing credit risk monitoring and assessment.
+- Expand deployment capabilities and integrate with business systems for ongoing, real-time credit risk monitoring and assessment.